berkeleyarabic/flashcards/INDEX.md

 to visualize the spelling, which is faster than writing the word out, but difficult for long words.
-I use a system similar to the one suggested in the Mastering Arabic textbook: if I pick up a card one day and get it right the first time, I put it in an "easy" envelope, and don't look at it for a time.
+I use a system similar to the one suggested in the Mastering Arabic textbook: if I pick up a card one day and get it right the first time, I put it in one of several "easy" envelopes, which I eventually throw away.

 Sometimes I use silly mnemonics to remember an Arabic word - if "big" is "kabīr" كَبير then I could think of a beer or a bear or something